DallanQ/terraforming_mars_ares_expedition/QA.md

 [exchanging-cards-for-mc](https://boardgamegeek.com/thread/2704875/exchanging-cards-for-mc)

+> Can you exchange cards for 3 MC each at any time or just during development?

+Yes, you can do it at any time

+> When I exchange cards to buy standard projects, does that exchange include an Action phase?

+Yes, If the game ends during the Action phase, players will likely want to convert all of their cards in hand and MC into standard actions that gain TR.

 [mining-guild-card-214-inquiry](https://boardgamegeek.com/thread/2714723/mining-guild-card-214-inquiry)

 > The effect on the card reads, "Each time you play steel production..."
 How do folks interpret this card?